39th Annual DRY RUN BICYCLE TOUR 2021

-SUPPORTING CENTRAL OHIO CYCLING: Proceeds of the Dry Run are used in part to support the following organizations: Westerville Adopt-a-Trail, Westerville Bike Hub, Westerville Public Library, Bike Lady, TJ Evans Foundation, The Ride of Silence, Ohio Bicycle Federation, Rails to Trails Conservancy, Ohio to Erie Trail, Delaware County Friends of the Trail, League of American Bicyclists and Adventure Cycling.
+Proceeds from the Dry Run have helped the club donate to organizations that include Westerville Adopt-a-Trail, Westerville Bike Hub, Westerville Public Library, Bike Lady, TJ Evans Foundation, The Ride of Silence, Ohio Bicycle Federation, Rails to Trails Conservancy, Ohio to Erie Trail, Delaware County Friends of the Trail, League of American Bicyclists and Adventure Cycling.

 Why do we call our ride the Dry Run?